 To format or initialize a disk means to prepare it to receive information.

-Formatting a ProDOS disk is explained in Chapter 3.
+in Chapter 3.

-Wildcards are explained in Chapter 4.

-- 2. Then you have several choices: - To see a list of all the files in the directory, press (RETURN).
+2. Then you have several choices:

+- To see a list of all the files in the directory, press (RETURN).
 This uses the question mark wildcard. - If you want to transfer a single file, just type the filename. - If you want to transfer all the files on the volume, use the equal sign wildcard.
 Type and press (RETURN).